Bread Loaf in Sicily

 - Transfer to and from the Palermo Airport to the hotel on the official arrival and departure days

 Airfare and gratuities are not included.

-Click here to read the cancellation policy and refund schedule for Bread Loaf in Sicily 2014.
+Click here to read about the cancellation policy and risk waiver for Bread Loaf in Sicily 2015.

 Meals are a highlight during the program and often consist of two or more courses and a dessert.
 Regional specialties include fish and shellfish, pancetta bacon, prosciutto, and handmade pasta, to name just a few items.
 While the hotel and local restaurants can easily accommodate a vegetarian diet, we have found that managing other special food needs during the program is a challenge.

 On arrival day, participants will check in at the hotel front desk and then pick up a registration packet.
 A light buffet lunch will be available for those arriving in the afternoon and later that night Bread Loafers will gather at the Hotel Moderno for the Welcome Dinner at 8 p.m.

 Craft Classes—9 a.m. to 10 a.m.